UNDERSTANDING CHARITY SERIES

 the above text is adapted from https://uwt.org/donating-online/types-of-charity-in-islam/

 This is the compulsory “charity” which Allah has enjoined in the Qur’an.
-Zakah is eligible upon those mature*, sane - men and women - who attain the Nisaab threshold.
+Zakah is eligible upon the mature* and sane who attain the Nisaab threshold.
 Zakah must only be given to the eight categories mentioned in Surah Taubah (9:60).
 If it is not, then it will be void and necessary to re-pay it.
 The payer fulfills his obligation as soon as he grants full ownership and possession to any of the eight categories.
 This can be done either by giving money or goods to the value.

 Zakah is paid on various assets mentioned in the Qur’an and Sunnah and each category of asset has its own rulings, rates, Nisaab, payment period, etc. For example:

 a.
 Zakatul Maal @2.5% payable annually (Nisaab of 612.36g Silver of 87.48g of Gold)

 b.
 Zakah Crops (Ushr) @5%-10% payable at harvest time (Nisaab of 653kg3)

 c.
 Zakah on Livestock – per schedule payable annually (Nisaab depends on type of animal)

 d.
 Zakah on Minerals, Precious Stones & Treasurers – payable at 20% when extracted

 NOTE: Some Madhabs oblige Zakah on the wealth of minors and the insane, and it is usually the responsibility of the guardians to discharge the Zakah from the wealth of the minors and insane.

 a.
 Zakatul Maal